atomic-penguin/chef-fundamentals/slides/introduction/01_slide.md

-# Welcome to Chef Fundamentals!
+# Welcome to MU Chef Fundamentals!

 <center><img src="../images/oc-chef-logo.png" height="394" width="500" /></center>

-<center>OPS150-04.01 - January, 2012</center>

-<center>Created and Sponsored by Opscode, Inc.</center>
+<center>MU Chef Fundamentals, May 2012</center>

+<center>Presented by Eric G. Wolfe, Sr. Linux Administrator, Marshall University</center>

+<center>Adapted from Opscode Chef Fundamentals, (C) 2010-2012 Opscode, Inc.</center>

-.notes These course materials are Copyright © 2010-2012 Opscode, Inc. All rights reserved.
+.notes These course materials are Copyright 2012, Eric G. Wolfe and 2010-2012 Opscode, Inc. All rights reserved.
 This work is licensed under a Creative Commons Attribution Share Alike 3.0 United States License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/us; or send a letter to Creative Commons, 171 2nd Street, Suite 300, San Francisco, California, 94105, USA.

-# Logistics

-* Start and finish time
-* Breaks
-* Lunch
-* Restrooms
-* Refreshments
-* Parking

 # Instructor

-* Name
+Eric G. Wolfe, Sr. Linux Administrator

-* Company / Group
+* Marshall University / IT Infrastructure Systems Group
-* Experience w/ Configuration Management or Chef itself
+* Nearly 15 years working as a System Admin
+* 1 year working on Puppet; 2 years working on Chef
+* E-mail: <wolfe21@marshall.edu>
-* Contact information
+* Twitter: @atomic_penguin
+* IRC: Freenode #chef, atomic-penguin

 .notes Contact information should minimally include email address.

-# Students
+# Target Audience

-* Name
-* Company / Group
-* Experience w/ Configuration Management or Chef itself
+Marshall University Staff

+* ITI Systems and Enterprise Applications groups
-* Objective for course
+* Effective tool for those who have used it
+* It is a risk that not enough people know how to use it
+* Objective is to cover basic usage and principles of Chef

 # Course Objectives

 * Understand Chef's tools and architecture
 * Obtain, create and modify cookbooks
 * Work with the Chef Server API
-* Understand common patterns used by Opscode
+* Understand common patterns used by MU System staff
-* Understand Opscode's products

 Chef is a complex system and we could spend 2 weeks on it and not cover everything.
 This course aims to teach students the fundamentals